Brazil's Temer ends deployment of troops in capital in face of backlash

 Defense Minister Raul Jungmann announced Thursday that Temer had revoked the decision to deploy the army, 17 hours after it was decreed.
 By midday, after his announcement, the troops were gone.

-Hours earlier, soldiers carrying rifles guarded government ministries that had been stoned the day by protesters demanding Temer's resignation and new elections.
+Hours earlier, soldiers carrying rifles guarded government ministries that had been stoned by protesters the day before.
 One building had been set on fire.

 Jungmann said Brasilia police were overwhelmed by the tens of thousands of demonstrators who gathered to demand Temer's resignation and an end to his unpopular labor and pension reforms.